Thin Film Deposition

 Types of Thin Film Deposition Equipment

-Plasma Power Sources
+Plasma Power Supplies

 Plasma power supplies are direct current (DC) and radio frequency (RF) devices used in plasma generation equipment for applications such as sputtering, plasma etching, physical vapor deposition (PVD) coating, and chemical vapor deposition (CVD) coating.